Complete reducibility and subgroups of exceptional algebraic groups: Further directions and related problems

 \subsection{Variations of complete reducibility}

 Serre's definition \ref{def:gcr} admits generalisations in various directions.
-If $G$ is equipped with a Frobenius endomorphism $\sigma$ and one considers only $\sigma$-stable parabolic and Levi subgroups, one arrives at so called `$\sigma$-complete reducibility' \cite{MR2783312}.
-In another direction, parabolic and Levi factors can be characterised as subsets of $G$ where along which certain morphisms $\Gm \to G$ have \emph{limits} (see for instance \cite[\S 2]{MR2178661} for full details).
-This characterisation then extends to \emph{disconnected} reductive groups $G$, and many results in $G$-complete reducibility generalise at once (cf.~\cite[\S 6]{MR2178661}).
+If $G$ is equipped with a Frobenius endomorphism $F$ and one considers only $F$-stable parabolic and Levi subgroups, one arrives at so called `$F$-complete reducibility' \cite{MR2783312}.
+In another direction, as mentioned in the introduction, $G$-complete reducibility generalises to disconnected reductive groups, if one is willing to work instead with R-parabolic and R-Levi subgroups, and many results in $G$-complete reducibility generalise at once (cf.~\cite[\S 6]{MR2178661}).
 The resulting geometric invariant theory is in fact the natural setting in which to derive the most general results, only a handful of which have been mentioned in the present article.
-Since one is now working with collections morphisms $\Gm \to G$, restricting these morphisms to land in a subgroup $K$ yields yet another generalisation, `$G$-complete reducibility with respect to $K$', and once again many natural results extend immediately \cite{MR4108921,MR4077197}.
+Since one is now working with collections of morphisms $\Gm \to G$, restricting these morphisms to land in a subgroup $K$ yields yet another generalisation, `$G$-complete reducibility with respect to $K$', and once again many natural results extend immediately \cite{MR4108921,MR4077197}.

 Ultimately, one can view complete reducibility as a property of the \emph{spherical building} of $G$ \cite{MR2167207}.
 Here, opposite parabolics are opposite simplices, and non-$G$-cr subgroups correspond to contractible subcomplexes; omitting all details, we simply mention that recasting the above results in terms of the building allows one to unite the various generalisations above and derive yet stronger statements, e.g.~\cite{MR4440711}, and even extend to Euclidean buildings, Kac--Moody groups and other settings, see for instance \cite{MR2982240} and \cite[\S 4.3]{MR2499773}.